fiatconnect/specification/fiatconnect-api.md

 If the user has a transfer on file with the corresponding `transferId`, the server MUST respond with an HTTP `200` status code.
 The fields in the success response body correspond to the details of the submitted transfer.
-In particular, `amountProvided` refers to the amount of fiat or crypto that the user has provided for the transfer. `amountReceived` refers to the amount of crypto or fiat that the server will be crediting to the user. `fee`, if present refers to the fee as a string-ified numerical amount (e.g. `"1.0"`), if any, associated with the transfer, denominated in fiat or crypto, depending on the transfer type.
+In particular, `amountProvided` refers to the amount of fiat or crypto that the user has provided for the transfer. `amountReceived` refers to the amount of crypto or fiat that the server will be crediting to the user. `fee`, if present refers to the fee, if any, associated with the transfer, denominated in fiat or crypto, depending on the transfer type. `fee` is given as a string-ified numerical amount (e.g. `"1.0"`).

 ###### 3.4.4.3.3.2.
 Failure